DISSC-yale/docs/docs/hpc/quick_start.md

 ## DISSC managed access controls

+For researchers who are working with DISSC to manage access controls this section refers to you.
+Please contact us if this is something your interested in and we can discuss options.

 To grant another user access to data stored on a cluster, follow these steps:

 1. Ensure the user has requested an account for the cluster containing the data with you listed as the PI on the [account request form](https://research.computing.yale.edu/support/hpc/account-request).